Gaberella

 Gaberella is a genus of leaf beetles in the subfamily Eumolpinae, found in Africa.
-It contains only one species, Gaberella costata, found in Sudan, Uganda, the Republic of the Congo, the Democratic Republic of the Congo, Cameroon, Bioko and Ivory Coast.
-This species was first described by Joseph Sugar Baly in 1878, and was originally placed in Menius.
+It contains only one species, Gaberella costata, which was first described by Joseph Sugar Baly in 1878 and was originally placed in the genus Menius.

+Description

+G. costata has a very rounded body, which is 3 mm in length.
+The head is deeply inserted into the thorax, and both the head and prothorax are turned strongly downwards.
+The front legs of the males have a highly enlarged first tarsomere (segment of the tarsus).

+Distribution

+G. costata is recorded from Bioko Island, Ivory Coast, Cameroon, Gabon, the Republic of the Congo, the Democratic Republic of Congo, Sudan and Uganda.